frasertheking/frasertheking/README.md

 - 🤖 Currently focused on model interpretability research in the Geosciences (i.e., how do we know what our physical models are doing?
 Are they right for the right reasons?)

-- ❄️ Also working on [microphysical dimensionality reduction](https://github.com/frasertheking/snowfall_pca) using PCA, t-SNE, UMAP, AEs and density clustering
+- ❄️ Also working on [microphysical dimensionality reduction](https://github.com/frasertheking/snowfall_pca) using PCA, t-SNE, UMAP, AEs and density-based clustering

 - 🔭 I'm very interested in ML applications in the Geosciences (i.e., [DeepPrecip](https://github.com/frasertheking/DeepPrecip), [BlindPaint](https://github.com/frasertheking/blindzone_inpainting))